Independent Children's Lawyer

 - is acting against the child’s best interests

 You should get legal advice if you want to ask the court to remove an independent children’s lawyer.
 Costs can be ordered against you if you are unsuccessful in making this application.

-You may need legal advice if you are going to the Family Law Court about a parenting dispute, or you want to have an independent children’s lawyer appointed or removed from your case.
+You may need legal advice if you are going to the Federal Circuit and Family Court of Australia about a parenting dispute, or you want to have an independent children’s lawyer appointed or removed from your case.